jiffy-labs/jiffyscan-docs/blog/2023-10-04-gas-parameters-in-4337/index.md

 ### Bundle/Transaction Level Parameters
 ---

-These impact the processing of the entire transaction reprenting a Bundle and the gas fee paid for it's execution by the bundler, irrespective of what is charged to the individual wallet owner.
+These impact the processing of the entire transaction reprenting a Bundle and the gas fee paid for its execution by the bundler, irrespective of what is charged to the individual wallet owner.

 ||Parameter|Source|Description|
 |-|-|-|-|